srwhite59/AutoVectors.jl/README.md

 contigous, and implemented through ordinary vectors, so AutoVectors are fast, say, compared to a Dict{Int64,Float64} which might implement similar featues.
 Reading outside the range gives 0.0 (or whatever the default element is).
-Often these properties mean that you just don't have to worry about what the range is; it just works.
+Often these properties mean that you don't have to worry about what the range is; it just works.

 For example